Michelle Pearce, PhD

-She is the author of the book Cognitive Behavioral Therapy for Christians with Depression: A Practical, Tool-Based Primer and co-author of Religion and Recovery from PTSD.
-Her upcoming book, Night Bloomers: 12 Principles for Thriving in Adversity, will be available in September.
+She is the author of the recently published book Night Bloomers: 12 Principles for Thriving in Adversity as well as Cognitive Behavioral Therapy for Christians with Depression: A Practical, Tool-Based Primer and is co-author of Religion and Recovery from PTSD.

 Pearce received her Ph.D. from Yale University and completed a post-doctoral fellowship in cognitive behavioral therapy at Duke University Medical Center and a second fellowship in spirituality and health at the Duke Center for Spirituality, Theology, and Health.